Adetowo/utility-cep-benchmarking/README.md

 ---

-## 👤 About
+## About

-[Your Name] — Data analyst and operations strategist transitioning into data transformation and consulting roles.
+[Your Name] — Management Consultant transitioning into AI and data transformation consulting roles.
 This project demonstrates ability to take ambiguous business problems, structure them into measurable frameworks, and deliver data-driven recommendations.

 [**LinkedIn**](#) · [**Portfolio**](#) · [**Email**](#)